T-RIZE-Group/canton-featured-apps/RIZEScore_CANTON_FEATURED_APP.md

 - **Application operational status:** Production
 - **Primary workflows on Canton:**
   - Ingest finalized on-ledger activity and compute Party ID indicators capturing flows, counterparties, repetition, and persistence.
-  - Detect deviations via baseline-based rules and publish time-stamped Activity Markers from the application Party ID.
+  - Detect deviations via baseline-based rules and generate time-stamped signal events.
   - Surface signals in the UI and optionally deliver alerts and exports via APIs / email / webhook.

 ---

 ## 5. Featured App Activity Markers (CIP-0047)

 This section declares the **Featured App Activity Markers** emitted by the application, as defined in **CIP-0047** and applicable amendments.

 The information below is **declarative** and is provided to improve transparency, interpretability, and governance oversight of application activity on Canton Network.

 This document does **not** define, enforce, or modify activity marker mechanics.